Seq # 185150010

 Flight periods

-The adults fly in two generations a year: from late April till mid June and again from late June till late August.
+The adults fly in two generations a year from late April to mid-June and again from late June to late August.

 Observed on